orgmycology/astropy_report/sections/4_improving_participation.md

 ### Support for Non-Astropy Software

-There was a theme around getting support for how to use astropy in more complex environments with other software, as well as exploring new paradigms for computing within the community.
+Respondents reported some issues with interoperability, offering feedback and ideas around getting support for how to integrate astropy in less-compatible workflows.
+These community members want to use astropy in more complex environments with other software and "new paradigms" in computing.

 >  expanded emphasis on astronomical software in general. python is a good solution for many use cases, but not always the optimal one.